Start Your AWS Serverless Service With Two Clicks

 The template project we will use is a simple order service.

-It has an API GW that triggers an AWS Lambda function under the POST /api/service path.
+It has an API GW that triggers an AWS Lambda function under the POST /api/orders path.

 It also deploys and stores dynamic configuration and feature flags in AWS AppConfig.